jasonyueyang/mac-dev-setup/README.md

 ```
 cd ~
 mkdir Bin
-ln -s "/Applications/Sublime Text 2.app/Contents/SharedSupport/bin/subl" ~/Bin/sub
+ln -s "/Applications/Sublime Text 2.app/Contents/SharedSupport/bin/subl" ~/bin/sub
 ```

-> :bulb: If you are a VIM lover like me, you can turn on VIM in Sublime:
+> :bulb: If you are a VIM lover, you can turn on the VIM mode in Sublime:
 ```
 Preferences > Settings-Default > Remove ”ignored_packages": ["Vintage"] (and the last trailing comma)
 Preferences > Settings-User: Add "vintage_start_in_command_mode": true